aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 3. The API Gateway endpoint URL that is available from the cloud formation stack output needs to be set in the `webapp.py` file.
-This is done by running the `sed` command shown below. **Replace the Run the `LLMAppAPIEndpoint-value-from-cloudformation-stack-outputs` with the value of the `LLMAppAPIEndpoint` field from the cloud formation stack output** and then run the following commands to start a Streamlit app on SageMaker Studio.
+This is done by running the `sed` command shown below. **Replace the Run the `LLMAppAPIEndpoint-value-from-cloudformation-stack-outputs` in the shell commands below with the value of the `LLMAppAPIEndpoint` field from the cloud formation stack output** and then run the following commands to start a Streamlit app on SageMaker Studio.

     ``` bash
     # replace __API_GW_ENDPOINT__ with  output from the cloud formation stack